-These 3-Ingredient Macadamia Cookies are chewy and delicious, and they come together in a snap.
+These 3-Ingredient Macadamia Cookies are chewy, crunchy and delicious, and they come together in a snap.
 You’ll love and hate me for giving you this recipe, because you’ll be making it all. the. time.
 The 3-ingredient cookie batter is so simple, you can put it together while the oven is heating.
 Then it’s off to the dessert races!

 I created this recipe as a riff off my Pecan Drop Cookies after Whole Foods Market asked if I’d create something special to celebrate the release of Golden State Cider‘s new Radical Paradise pineapple cider.
 Radical Paradise is made with whole pineapples, cinnamon sticks, piloncillo raw cane sugar, and lots of love.
 It’s only available at Whole Foods Market stores in Northern California, which is (fortunately) where I shop.